FindawayWorld/professorx/README.md

 Now we have a view that displays the chapters in the book we chose.
 We are also able to start a download or a delete of one or all of the chapters.
-That last part of this tutorial is to handle the download events that are returned from the download and delete methods so that we can display download progress to the user.
+That last part of this tutorial is to handle the download events that are returned from the download and delete methods so that the UI can respond to the user.
 We do this by implementing the Audio Engine download listener in our fragment.

 ```Java
 ...